What Is a 360 Review in the Workplace?

 No matter how you collect and share the 360 feedback, you must always take care that the feedback is as descriptive as possible so that the employee has something tangible to improve.
 When sharing is open, make sure also that you solicit frequent employee feedback about how the process is working and affecting employees.

-In any case, how you introduce, monitor, and evaluate the effectiveness of the 360 review process is critical to its success or failure.
 You will also want to take a look at these sample questions for 360 reviews.
 They provide ideas about what questions will solicit solid, actionable information using a 360 review process.
+In any case, remember that how you introduce, monitor, and evaluate the effectiveness of the 360 review process is critical to its success or failure.